NBIA patient registry and biobank

 What is a biobank?

-In a biomaterial bank, for example, blood and tissue samples are collected and systematically documented.
+Blood and tissue samples, for example, are collected and systematically documented in a biomaterial bank.
 These can contribute to a better understanding of the biochemical processes of NBIA diseases and to therapy research.

-Therefore, it is important that NBIA patients provide blood samples and possibly other tissue samples for the biomaterial bank!
+It is therefore important that NBIA patients provide blood samples and possibly also other tissue samples for the biomaterial bank!

 Contact person: